 1750-1810.
 He was the youngest of six sons, and the second youngest of fourteen children of Edmund Chamberlayne from Maugersbury, Stow-in-the Wold, Gloucestershire, and of his wife, Elizabeth Atkyns.
 Through the marriage of his sister he became the brother-in-law of Captain Sir John Hamilton and the uncle of Admiral Sir Charles Hamilton and Vice-Admiral Sir Edward Hamilton.

 On 25 June 1773 Chamberlayne was commissioned lieutenant, seeing service in the Rainbow 44, Captain Sir George Collier, and the Romney 50, Captain George Montagu, bearing the flag of Vice-Admiral John Montagu on the Newfoundland station.
 This officer promoted him to the rank of commander on 9 May 1777 and appointed him in an acting capacity to the sloop Martin, in which he spent some time thereafter cruising on the Banks.
-He was posted captain of the ex-Indiaman Proteus 26 on 28 October 1778, remaining at Newfoundland until this vessel was paid off to become a prison ship on that station in October 1779.
+After participating in the capture of St. Pierre and Miquelon on 14 September he was posted captain of the ex-Indiaman Proteus 26 on 28 October 1778, remaining at Newfoundland until this vessel was paid off to become a prison ship on that station in October 1779.

 In 1780 Chamberlayne was appointed to recommission the Garland 24 in which he went out to North America in August, and he assisted the Warwick 50, Captain Hon.
 George Keith Elphinstone, capture the American privateer Greyhound on 11 August 1781.
 After following this up with the captures of the American letter-of-marque Fair American on 2 January 1782, and Admiral Zoutman on 12 March he left the vessel in August and reached England from New York aboard the packet Roebuck in the following month.